What Is My Home Worth? A Guide to Finding the Value of Your House

 10. What will my house be worth in 10 years?

-Until now.
-The U.S. housing market has exceeded the ten-year upswing – due, in part to the COVID effect and its ripples in the supply chain.
+Until COVID-19, that is.
+The U.S. housing market exceeded the ten-year upswing – in part due to the COVID effect and its ripples in the supply chain.
 “Once the pandemic hit,” Carroll recalls, “we thought it was [the beginning of] the downturn.
 But it didn’t happen.”

-Although the market has been on an upswing for a long time, Carroll reminds us that it will eventually take a downturn.
-She advises clients to “strategically think of where you want to be” and try to gauge the market’s future.
+Although the housing market boomed during the pandemic, 2024’s cooler market has been characterized by heightened mortgage rates, limited inventory, and rising inflation.
+In today’s shifting market, Carroll advises clients to “strategically think of where you want to be” and try to gauge the market’s future.

 Looking at the general trend of America’s home price history can help predict potential trends 10 years in the future.
-However, even this extensive historical data cannot account for unexpected dips and surges in the market such as we’re currently experiencing.
+However, even this extensive historical data cannot account for unexpected dips and surges in the market.

 Bottom line – the best equation to estimate the value of your home

-HomeLight’s home value estimator can be your convenient starting point for a free valuation.
-For a better idea of your home’s value, HomeLight’s HVE can direct you to a local top real estate agent, who can provide an even better estimate by preparing a CMA that presents a pretty accurate snapshot of your home’s value.
+HomeLight’s Home Value Estimator can be your convenient starting point for a free valuation.
+For a better idea of your home’s value, HomeLight’s HVE can direct you to a local top real estate agent, who can provide an even better estimate by preparing a CMA that presents a very accurate snapshot of your home’s value.

 You can try to do the legwork yourself by consulting public records, but an experienced agent will have more knowledge about the neighborhood and properties in general, not to mention greater access to other sources of information, such as the MLS.